Current Position: Lab Director, JUNO spksm.

 (2013-2017) Alexis joined the group after a PhD at the University of Washington, working with the competition!
 She was in charge of EXO-200 simulations during a critical period of data analysis and a run coordinator for the experiment.
 But her primary role was to singlehandedly design and build a new LXe test-bed for nEXO.
 For a number of years this was the largest such systems in the collaboration and, during Alexis tenure in the group, was used to test and study the performance of the charge readout tiles for nEXO.
 Large area Silicon Photomultipliers will be added soon to this setup, making it the first small scale prototype of nEXO employing all the nominal components of the experiment.

-Current Position: Staff Member, Sierra Nevada Corporation, Los Gatos CA
+Current Position: Systems Engineer, Sierra Nevada Corporation, Los Gatos CA

 Lester was the first graduate student in the group.
 He was also, at times, the only graduate student in the group and hence he learned early to shoulder heavy responsibilities.
 He is the only Stanford physics student to be known to have lived 6 months in a trailer in the Arizona desert for his love for science.
 Lester physically put together most of the Palo Verde detector, programmed and debugged the trigger and much of the electronics and graduated on the analysis of neutrino oscillations.
 He then moved to Harvard as a postdoc working on the CDF experiment and, later, to SLAC where he worked on GLAST.
 Since 2006 he works at the Sierra Nevada Corporation, in Los Gatos CA (where, apparently, he does not make beer).